hashgraph/hedera-services/platform-sdk/docs/base/metrics/busy-time-metric.md

 - All thread work is tracked by percentages (or fractions)
 - All subtasks of a thread are tracked individually
-- The metric tracks the current status of the thread, so that accurate information can sampled even if the thread is stuck
+- The metric tracks the current status of the thread, so that accurate information can be sampled even if the thread is stuck
 - it is lock-free and garbage-free.
-The metric implementation that stores all relevant information within an integer pair that can be updated atomically.
+The metric implementation stores all relevant information within an integer pair that can be updated atomically.
 - This can track the overall busyness of a thread
 - It can also track each part of the execution to get more detailed information about where a thread is spending its